gftdcojp/performer/README.md

 ### CLI Installation

-Install the Performer CLI globally:
+Install the Performer CLI globally for the complete development experience:

 ```bash
 # Install CLI